ErlendKH/GooeyMenu2/README.md

 Hello,

 This is an updated edition of the GooeyMenu library created by anshulagarwal06.
-As of 11th May 2020, he hasn't made any changes to it.
+As of 11th May 2020, he hasn't made any changes to it since Dec 26, 2016 (link: https://github.com/anshulagarwal06/GooeyMenu).
 I thought his menu has even more potential, and therefore I wanted to continue his work here.
 This is my first library, so please have patience with me.